Classical Simulations of Low Magic Quantum Dynamics: Measurement-induced phase transitions

 \subsection{Magic Transition}

-Here, we analyze a magic transition in the single-pair all-to-all model with only Z-basis measurements.
-Following the argument around Eq.~\ref{eq:T-scaling}, $Z$-basis measurements constrain the placement of $T$-gates in a structured way.
+Here, we analyze a magic transition in the single-pair all-to-all model with only $Z$-basis measurements.
+Following the argument around Eq.~\eqref{eq:T-scaling}, $Z$-basis measurements constrain the placement of $T$-gates in a structured way.
 This leads to a density matrix representation that is amenable to Bell sampling, as discussed in Appendix \ref{sec:BellSample}.
 We then apply the algorithms developed in Appendix \ref{sec:BellSample} to efficiently compute the magic.
 The phase transition is between a (sub)-extensive and area law scaling of magic controlled by the rate of measurements $p_{m,Z}$ and probability of $T$-gates $p_{T}$.
 To find a phase transition in the magic, we study states that interpolate between states produced by Clifford and non-Clifford circuits in a controlled way.
 We set the probability to sample $T$ gates as

-Previous work in a bricklayer geometry has shown that if the density of non‑Clifford $T$ gates is kept constant as the system size $L$ grows, $\beta = 0$, the total magic follows a volume law for any measurement rate $p < 1$ \cite{Fux2023entanglement}.
+Previous work in a bricklayer geometry has shown that if the density of non‑Clifford $T$ gates is kept constant as the system size $L$ grows, $\beta = 0$, the total magic follows a volume law for any measurement rate $p < 1$ \cite{Fux2024Entanglement}.
 Magic is additive and can be produced locally, whereas entanglement can only be generated by gates whose support straddles the boundary between two subsystems.
 Because each site receives a fixed injection of magic from a finite gate density, the total magic therefore scales extensively with $L$ for $\beta = 0$.
 For $\beta=1$, $\eta$ represents average number of $T$ gates per time step, independent of $L$.
 The resulting density is $p_{T} = \eta / L^{\beta}$; choosing $\beta = 1$ drives $p_{T} \to 0$ in the thermodynamic limit while still providing a finite reservoir of magic.
-We therefore focus on this $\beta = 1$ protocol and discuss other scalings where appropriate.